Archives par étiquette : The Friedrich Agency

 (via The Friedrich Agency)

-In Jiyoung Han‘s own words: “I am a Korean American woman who only learned as an adult about my grandparents’ experience under Japanese rule.
-I’ve since committed to studying this history, in part for my BA at UChicago and Master’s at Harvard.
-My first novel is an attempt to bring this history to life for more readers and to make amends for the ignorance of my youth.”
+Jiyoung Han is a Korean American woman who only learned as an adult about her grandparents’ experience under Japanese rule.
+She’s since committed to studying this history, in part for her BA at UChicago and Master’s at Harvard.
+Her debut novel is an attempt to bring this history to life for more readers and to make amends for the ignorance /of her youth.

 NYPMH de Sofia Montrone